 - Weight: overweight individuals are more likely to have plantar fasciitis

 - Age: plantar fasciitis is more common in middle aged and older people

-The Generation Physio & Allied Health team can help!
+How can the Generation Physio & Allied Health team help!

 - Our podiatrists are experts in footcare.
 They will provide advice and recommendations for the best support for your feet.